CASFRI/CASFRI/doc/procedures/protocols.md

     3. Tables to be added should be stored as csv files

 # 3. Software versions
-All team members should use:
+Client is using:
-* PostgreSQL v???
+* PostgreSQL v9.6*
-* PostGIS v???
+* PostGIS v2.3.7
+We also need:
 * GDAL/OGR v???

 # 4. Backup procedures